cassidylaidlaw/cmsc430-scheme-compiler/README.md

 # CMSC430 Scheme compiler

 This is a final project for a compilers class I took at the University of Maryland.
 It consists of a simple Scheme compiler which supports basic features of the language and compiles to LLVM.
+It is written in Racket and C/C++.

 ## Building and testing